 - Secure your bicycle with a U-Lock (or multiple locks).

-- Register your bike and/or computers/laptops with Drexel Public Safety's free service (bring items to 3219 Arch Street).
+- Register your bikes, skateboards, computers, laptops, cell phones, larger headphones and other valuables with Drexel Public Safety's free service (bring items to 3219 Arch Street).

 - Remove personal and electronic items from vehicles that are in plain view.